soarsmu/Compressor/README.md

 To reproduce our experiments, machines with GPUs and NVIDIA CUDA toolkit are required.

 We provide a `Dockerfile` to help build the experimental environment.
-Please run the following scripts to to compile a docker image:
+Please run the following scripts to compile a docker image:
 ```
 docker build -t YOUR_CUSTOM_TAG .
 ```